 Flourless basic gravy

-This gravy goes well with mashed potatoes as well as fried or grilled meats.
+This gravy goes well with mashed potatoes and fried or grilled meats.
 It’s a simple and quick dish to prepare.
 Furthermore, because it is a light gravy that isn’t overbearing, the flavor of the meat will be preserved.

 What you need: